AWI-ESM/documentation_AWI-CM3/source/pitfalls_and_solutions.rst

 **********************
 - You must use 4-digit experiment name, otherwise OpenIFS will be missing certaining input files
 - You will likely want to use fesom salinity restoring = 0.
 Failing to do so will make your model not fully coupled as sss will be read from file.
+- Your runscript must contain it's own name as a variable.
+Example: scriptname=awicm3-tutorial.run